 Calcification occurs when there is excess calcium in the body.
 Calcification hardens soft tissues, which can lead to elbow pain.

 In the case of elbow pain, lifting a weight too heavy or using bad weightlifting form can strain or overstretch the forearm and triceps and cause these muscles to become restricted.
 When the forearm and tricep muscles get restricted, they shorten and tighten up.

-Tight forearm and triceps pull and put tension on the elbow tendon and joint.
+Tight forearm and tricep muscles pull and put tension on the elbow tendon and joint.
 As a result, it inflames the elbow tendon and causes elbow pain when lifting.

 Athletes, gymgoers, and weight lifters with restricted and dysfunctional forearm and triceps experience:

-To fix and get rid of elbow pain or prevent elbow tendonitis from coming back, it is essential to understand the types of elbow injuries so you can treat and heal the injury, as fast as possible.
+To fix and get rid of elbow pain, or prevent elbow tendonitis from coming back, it is essential to understand the different types of elbow tendonitis so you can treat and heal the source of injury.

-The types of elbow injuries most weightlifters experience include:
+The types of elbow tendonitis most weightlifters experience include: